dynamsoft-docs/label-recognition-docs/programming/dotnet/api-reference/label-recognition/settings.md

 ```

 ### Parameters
-`settings` The class object of template settings.
+`settings` The class object of runtime settings.

 ### Exceptions